amiel/gotofile.tmbundle/README.markdown

 # Outline #

 “GoToFile” imitates TextMate’s “Go to File…” ⌘T functionality [see here](http://manual.macromates.com/en/working_with_multiple_files#moving_between_files_with_grace).
-In addition it is possible to narrow down the list of files by considering (parts of) the file path.
+In addition it is possible to narrow down the list of files by considering (parts of) the file path using '/' as a delimiter.

 Furthermore it is not only possible to open the selected file in TextMate but also to: